 Audi is pitching the A3 Saloon as a premium model, so it’s available only in top-spec Sport and S line trims, and carries a price premium of around £1,500 over the three-door.
 It borrows its engines from the rest of the line-up, kicking off with a 138bhp 1.4-litre petrol TFSI engine, which features cylinder deactivation technology (CoD).
 Also available are 1.4 and 1.8 TFSI petrol engines, plus 1.6 and 2.0 TDI diesels.

 Our choice: A3 Saloon 1.4 TFSI CoD Sport

 Audi A3 saloon video review

 Audi’s design philosophy tends to run along the lines of ‘if it ain’t broke, don’t fix it’, so the A3 Saloon is barely distinguishable from other cars in the range.

 From head-on, it looks identical to the A3 hatch, while moving to the side reveals the standard three-box shape that marks out all of the Audi saloons.
 Indeed, when viewed from a distance, with no scale of reference, the A3 Saloon could be confused with an A4 or A6, or even the flagship A8.

-However, for some people, this won’t necessarily be a bad thing, as the sharp, no-nonsense lines, tight panel gaps and distinctive light clusters give the car a simple, yet classy look.
-The LED daytime running lights and tail-lamps are quite a talking point as they add a certain amount of drama.
+For some people Audi’s uniform look isn’t a bad thing, as the sharp, no-nonsense lines, tight panel gaps and distinctive light clusters give the car a simple, yet classy appearance.
+In fact, the optional LED daytime running lights are quite stylish, and are part of the £2,000 LED headlamp upgrade.